On the Physical Nature of the Scalar Mode Mass in the Jordan frame of a Metric $f(R)$ gravity: Scalar Field Dynamics and Constraints

+{This result has a profound consequence on the value of the mass of the scalar field, in~particular on its divergence in $z=0$, as~it can be seen in~\cite{Valletta:2025bgu}.}

-An important point here is that the expression of the mass in Eq.(\ref{frs16}) makes sense in Eq.(\ref{frs15}) only if the perturbation $\delta \phi$ is varying on a much faster time scale with respect to that one of the background variation.
-In fact, in this case, the value of the mass, at a given instant, can be regarded as frozen and Eq.(\ref{frs15}) becomes a real Klein-Gordon equation on an adiabatically varying cosmological background.
+An important point here is that the expression of the mass in Equation~(\ref{once}) makes sense in Equation~(\ref{pert}) only if the perturbation $\delta \phi$ is varying on a much faster time scale with respect to that one of the background variation (see. for reference,~\cite{olmo2005gravity}).
+In~fact, in~this case, the~value of the mass, at~a given instant, can be regarded as frozen and Equation~(\ref{pert}) becomes a real Klein--Gordon equation on an adiabatically varying cosmological~background.

-In this respect, our estimates, based on the Solar System constraints, suggest that the time scale over which the massive scalar field formulation evolves is, at least, $10^3$ times shorter than the Hubble time and that it seems meaningless to discuss the non-minimally coupled scalar field mass on a much larger scale.
+In this respect, our estimates, based on cosmological bounds on the variation of Newton's constant, suggest that the time scale over which the massive scalar field formulation evolves is, at~least, $10^2$ times shorter than the Hubble time and that it seems meaningless to discuss the non-minimally coupled scalar field mass on a much larger scale.
 In other words, we infer that, at the Hubble scale, $\phi$ is just a non-trivial scalar mode, coupled to gravity and no real concept of physical mass can be attributed to it.
-Different would be the story for a fast scalar fluctuation, which, instead, behaves, on a linear approach, as a massive mode.
-This consideration acquires particular interest in the spirit of the analysis in \cite{montani2025decay2}, where it has been studied the possible decaying process of a fast massive fluctuation of $\phi$ into dark matter particles, although limiting the formulation to including a phenomenological decaying rate (see also \cite{montani2025decay}).
+Different would be the story for a fast scalar fluctuation, which, instead, behaves, on~a linear approach, as a massive mode.
+This consideration acquires particular interest in the spirit of the analysis in~\cite{montani2025decay2}, where the possible decaying process of a fast massive fluctuation of $\phi$ into dark matter particles has been studied, although the formulation was limited by including a phenomenological decaying rate (see also~\cite{montani2025decay}).